-- 1. Environment Project Making of Reel - a.
-Concept Design Mood board/Material & Light board.
-Thumbnails and sketches and final piece - b.
-Turn around of hero assets/props and UV and texture maps. - c.
-Final Render and breakdown of compositing.
+- Environment Project Making of Reel - a) Concept Design Mood board/Material & Light board.
+Thumbnails and sketches and final piece - b) Turn around of hero assets/props and UV and texture maps. - c) Final Render and breakdown of compositing.

 The individual oral exam is based on the making of reel.
+Students are expected to briefly present their assignment; the intention, where they succeeded and struggled.
 When assessing the student's reel, emphasis is placed on the extent to which the student is able to demonstrate the knowledge of the core areas covered in the 1st semester in their work.

-Moreover, the assessment is based on the extent to which the student is able to reflect on his/her own learning and development during the semester, as displayed through the assignment.
+Moreover, the assessment is based on the extent to which the student is able to reflect on his/her own learning and development during the semester, as displayed through the assignment and reflection paper.